-I’m excited to showcase My OT Spot’s first interview with an Intensive Care Unit (ICU) Occupational Therapist, Abby Lefkove, OTR/L. Occupational therapy in the ICU is a subset of acute care that entails working with medically fragile patients and their families while in the ICU.
+I’m excited to showcase My OT Spot’s first interview with an Intensive Care Unit (ICU) Occupational Therapist, Abby Lefkove, OTR/L. Occupational therapy in the ICU is a subset of acute care that entails working with medically fragile patients and their families while they are in the ICU.

 Tell us a bit about your background.

-My name is Abby Lefkove and I’ve been an OT for three years at a community-based hospital in Decatur, GA, where I started in acute care.
+My name is Abby Lefkove and I’ve been an OT for several years at a community-based hospital in Decatur, GA, where I started in acute care.
 I moved into the ICU about a year ago and I’m now primarily in the ICU, depending on our census.
 I also have a passion for adaptive rock climbing.

 What typical diagnoses do you see in the ICU?

 Our ICU is very mixed.
 We have a lot of patients in respiratory distress or failure, COPD or CHF exacerbation, along with severe sepsis with organ failure.
 We also see patients following a myocardial infarction or those who have had a major surgery and need ICU monitoring.
 Every stroke patient given TPA comes to the ICU for monitoring.

 A lot of the neurosurgical interventions like the patients post-craniotomy will come to the ICU and they’ll usually spend a day or so.
 People with carotid endarterectomies will also come to us.